-- 1 Differentiate between the planning, design and production phases of the construction process and describe the co-ordination and management of each phase. - 2 Analyse the various factors that affect the selectioon oof materials, systems and equipment and evaluate the environmental impact of energy and other constraints on the planning, design and construction process. - 3 Describe the roles, responsibilities and obligations (including liability for health and safety and welfare) of all parties to a construction project. - 4 Demonstrate how technology affects the design of a construction project and also the design process and procedures used in the production phase.
+- Differentiate between the planning, design and production phases of the construction process and describe the co-ordination and management of each phase. - Analyse the various factors that affect the selection of materials, systems and equipment and evaluate the environmental impact of energy and other constraints on the planning, design and construction process. - Demonstrate the outcomes of relevant feasibility studies relating to construction projects. - Describe the roles, responsibilities and obligations (including liability for health and safety and welfare) of all parties to a construction project. - Demonstrate how technology affects the design of a construction project and also the design process and procedures used in the production phase. - Differentiate between an initial cost based approach to the procurement of a major project and a whole life cycle approach. - 7 Demonstrate how Building Regulations impact the design process. - To identify and reflect upon the following aspects of personal development: strengths and weaknesses, motivations and values, ability to work with others.